jmbegley82/iodine/README.md

 7.6)    Stop abusing the global variable.
 7.7)    Code will be threadsafe wherever possible, which means it needs to be as clean and legible as possible.
 8)  This Planning section of the README will be updated in a timely manner.
+9)  Project will be using Doxygen to generate documentation/call graphs/class diagrams/etc.  Note that this may only on certain platforms and, as such, maybe shouldn't be the same mechanism that generates end-user-facing documentation.